Car Accidents

 5 Common Types of Auto Accidents in Chicago

-Different types of accidents result in different injuries and property damage.
-Because Chicago is a busy city, drivers face the risk of a car accident every time they're on the road.
-In 2017, the Illinois Department of Transportation reported that there were 96,302 vehicle accidents in the city of Chicago.
+Different types of accidents lead to different injuries and property damage.
+Because Chicago is a busy city, drivers risk a car accident every time they are on the road.
+In 2017, the Illinois Department of Transportation reported 96,302 vehicle accidents in Chicago.

-According to the Illinois Department of Transportation, common types of car accidents that occur in Chicago include:
+According to the Illinois Department of Transportation, common types of car accidents in Chicago include:

-• Head-On Collisions: In 2017, there were 760 head-on collision accidents in the city of Chicago that resulted in 210 injuries and 3 fatalities
+• Head-On Collisions: In 2017, there were 760 head-on collisions in Chicago, resulting in 210 injuries and 3 fatalities.

-• Parked Vehicle Collisions: In 2017, there were 19,394 accidents in Chicago involving parked vehicles that resulted in 18,578 injuries and 7 fatalities
+• Parked Vehicle Collisions: In 2017, there were 19,394 accidents involving parked vehicles in Chicago, resulting in 18,578 injuries and 7 fatalities.

-Driving is a risky activity and driving in a busy city is even more dangerous.
-At Leonard Law Group, our car accident attorneys in Chicago have decades of experience and have represented all types of vehicle accident claims.
-Arrange a free, initial case evaluation with our firm today to learn your legal options.
+Driving carries risk, and operating a vehicle in a major city increases that hazard.
+At Leonard Law Group, our car accident attorney in Chicago have decades of experience handling all types of vehicle accident claims.
+Arrange a free initial case evaluation today to discuss your legal options.

 What Injuries Can You Get from a Car Accident?